smoaref/smoaref/README.md

 - Hi, I’m Sean Moaref
-- I’m interested in learning Cloud and API development.
+- I’m interested in Cloud and API development.
 - drop me a line at: sean@fixpos.com

 <!---